Today's Best Tech Deals

 As we see more and more lower-end HDR TVs, it’s become clear to us that 450 nits isn’t enough to delver a great HDR experience.
 Even the 750 nits we see from Sony’s TVs forces the material to be rendered in a palette that’s darker than we would wish.
 For HDR to really work, you need the 1000 nits you get with Samsung’s better LCD TVs, or 750 nits in combination with the black blacks of OLED you get with Sony’s XBR A1E series.

 The sound from the Hisense H9D Plus is adequate for casual listening.
-As with nearly all thin TVs, It’s lacking in the bass department, and we would appreciated just a bit more high-end definition.
-But for a flat-panel TV, it’s not half-bad.
-That’s a compliment by the way.
+As with nearly all thin TVs, it’s lacking in the bass department, and we would appreciated just a bit more high-end definition.

 Overall, the H9D Plus is a tough call.
 We like the picture, we love the interface, and with SDR material, everything it does—it does pretty darn well.
 We’ve harshed a bit on the HDR, but the effect is there, and we weren’t yearning for the brighter 1080p SDR versions of movies, as we were with TCL’s P-Series.